Governance Statement

 • Contributing to the wellbeing strategy and policy, including aspects of learning and teaching.

-• Collecting data, evaluating, and monitoring to drive continuous improvement in student wellbeing.
+• Collecting data, evaluating, and monitoring to drive continuous improvement in student success.

-The Student Wellbeing Team plays a crucial role in supporting students through a wide range of issues, ensuring that academic and personal challenges are addressed effectively.
-By offering comprehensive support, including tutoring, mental health services, and practical assistance, the team helps to enhance students' overall experience and success.
-Its work in training staff, contributing to policy, and monitoring wellbeing efforts ensures a continuous focus on improving the support provided to students.
-Reporting to the Director of Operations aligns the team’s efforts with the School’s strategic goals and ensures effective oversight.
+The Student Success Team plays a vital role in supporting students throughout their educational journey, ensuring both academic and personal challenges are effectively addressed.
+By providing comprehensive support—including tutoring, mental health services, and practical assistance—the team enhances students' overall experience and success.
+Its focus on training staff, contributing to policy, and monitoring wellbeing efforts guarantees a sustained commitment to improving student support.
+Reporting to the Director of Student Services aligns the team’s activities with the School’s strategic goals, ensuring effective oversight.

 Student Disciplinary Panel